iSECPartners/ssl-conservatory/ios/README.md

 iOS: https://www.isecpartners.com/news-events/news/2013/february/ssl-pinning-on-ios.aspx

-### The SSLCertificatePinning class
+### The ISPCertificatePinning class

 #### Description

-This implementation allows a developer to pin certificates for any number of domains the application needs to connect to.
-Specifically, developers can whitelist a certificate that will be required to be part of the server's certificate chain, when connecting to the server using SSL or HTTPS.
+This class allows developers to whitelist a list of certificates for a given domain in order to require at least one these "pinned" certificates to be part of the server's certificate chain received when connecting to the domain over SSL or HTTPS.

 As any certificate in the certificate chain can be pinned, developers can decide to pin the CA/anchor certificate, the server/leaf certificate, or any